briandean/networks2ASA/README.md

 asa_object_desc = Description of each object with timestamp at the end.

 networks_file = Source list of networks to be added to the ASA.
 Networks should be one per line.
 They can be in either CIDR notation or "network + subnet mask" or "network,subnet mask".
 Host addresses can either be as the ip address alone, /32, or ip address + 255.255.255.255.
+MAKE SURE THERE ARE NOT ABNORMAL CHARACTERS IN THIS FILE.
 Example valid networks file contents:
 192.168.0.0/24
 192.168.1.0 255.255.255.0